 4 Ham House, Richmond-upon-Thames, Surrey

-Colour will abound at Ham House this autumn with reds, golds and browns aplenty.
+The colours of autumn in Britain abound at Ham House with reds, golds and browns aplenty.
 Come and see the colours turning along our avenues and inside the gardens.
 Discover more about the garden on a garden history or kitchen garden tour, or learn more about the surrounding landscape on a historic scenic walk.

 5 Emmetts Garden, Sevenoaks, Kent